nodejs/TSC/Streaming/Streaming-To-Youtube.md

 ## Moderate the chat and solicit questions

 Moderation follows the [Moderation Policy](../Moderation-Policy.md).
 Messages can be moderated right-clicking and selecting the necessary action, such as `remove`.

+If you participate in the chat while logged in as Node.js, it's good practice to append your initials to your messages.

 During TSC meetings, there is a section of public Q&A at the end.
 It is important to solicit for questions **well in advance** of public Q&A sections so that people have time to think of and type questions.